JumpTask logo

 The process is simple:

-• Create a profile and list your favorite genres
+• Create a profile and list your favorite music genres

 • Get matched with new music

-• Listen, then leave your thoughts or a quick review
+• Listen to the music, then leave your thoughts or a quick review

 7. Cash4Minutes